Cover Letters

 Avoid: Casual greetings, first names unless certain

-Tech Startups & Creative Agencies
+Tech Startups and Creative Agencies

-Best: "Hello [Company] Team," "Greetings,"
+Best: "Hello [Company] Team," "Greetings"

 Formal Level: Low to medium

-Can Use: "Hi team," for very casual, verified cultures
+Can Use: "Hi team" for very casual, verified cultures

-Academic & Research Institutions
+Academic and Research Institutions

 Best: "Dear Search Committee," "Dear Hiring Committee"